 An increase in body temperature is closely related to the activity of the immune system.

-Many of the body’s important immune defence mechanisms are activated only by fever.
+Many of the body’s important immune defense mechanisms are only activated by fever.
 Fever stimulates the activity of certain immune cells in the immune system (11, 148).
-Thereby it also stops the proliferation of pathogens.
-In case of serious infection the survival rate shows a close correlation to development of fever (12-14, 55, 86, 150).
-An increase in body temperature as low as 1-4°C helps fight many infections (149).
+In this way it also stops the proliferation of pathogens.
+In cases of serious infection the survival rate shows a close correlation to development of fever (12-14, 55, 86, 150).
+An increase in body temperature of as little as 1-4°C helps fight many infections (149).

-In the meantime, it protects the body's own cells from the protective antibodies released by the immune cells.
+At the same time, fever protects the body's own cells from the protective antibodies released by the immune cells.

 Meanwhile, the body protects its own (more heat-sensitive) proteins, called heat shock proteins, from the potential adverse effects of warming (148).

-In this way, the body strikes an optimal balance, balancing the benefits and drawbacks with precision and control.
+In this way, the body strikes an optimal balance between the benefits and drawbacks of fever, with precision and control.

 How does fever work?

 When someone develops a fever, several parts of the immune system become more active: